Indoor Play Area Maintenance and Sanitation

-- Cleaning is the process of using soap and water to remove physical, chemical, and microbial substances from surfaces.
+Using soap and water to remove physical, chemical and microbial substances from the surfaces.

-- Sanitizing uses chemicals or other verified methods reduce the number of germs on clean surfaces to a safe level.
+Using chemicals or other verified methods to reduce the number of germs on clean surfaces to a safe level.

-- Disinfecting uses chemicals to eliminate all of the germs listed on the product label, which may include bacteria, fungi, or viruses.
+Using chemicals to eliminate all of the germs listed on the product label, which may include bacteria, fungi or viruses.

-- Clean surfaces thoroughly with soapy water prior to sanitizing.
+- Clean surfaces thoroughly with soapy water before sanitizing.

-- It is important to promote proper handwashing at designated handwashing facilities prior to entering and after exiting the play area.
+- It is important to know where and how to properly wash your hands before and after using the play area.